-In recognition of the more than 33 million small businesses‡ in the U.S. ‡, we are sharing helpful best practices to fine tune your business plan to weather economic shifts.
+In recognition of the more than 33 million small businesses in the U.S. and the nearly half of the American workforce they employ‡, we are sharing helpful best practices to fine tune your business plan to weather economic shifts and fuel stability.

 Key takeaways: